 There were quite a few well known pieces among the ones they played.

-We enjoyed listening good music in the lovely atmosphere.
+We enjoyed listening to good music in this lovely atmosphere.

-By the way, the organ here was the one of the largest in the world as we learned the day before, but it is under the repair work so we could not see it.
+By the way, the organ here was the one of the largest in the world as we learned the day before, but it is under repair so we could not see it.

-According to the leaflet of the concert, it was an urgent renovations, but it was in perfect working order.
+According to the leaflet of the concert, it was an urgent renovation, but it seemed to be in perfect working order.